MellianStudios/mod-encounter-logs/README.md

 ## Requirements
 1. This module relies on multiple hooks which are not present in AC
+2. This module works with custom member variables added to core
-2. This module depends on nlhomann/json library which is not present in AC
+3. This module depends on nlhomann/json library which is not present in AC

-> you can find library integration and hooks here https://github.com/MellianStudios/azerothcore-wotlk/tree/encounter-logs
+> you can find all of it here https://github.com/MellianStudios/azerothcore-wotlk/tree/encounter-logs
 ---

 ## Credits / contributors